11/14/2021 | Raised $1200 for NY Send Chinatown Love

 Philanthropy isn’t just a matter of doing the right thing.
 The most successful donors don’t just plunge right into charity work.
 Bill Gates thought about his philanthropy for years before deciding to go into the work of combating infectious diseases in Africa.
 Andrew Carneige did the same before determining he wanted to create a national network of libraries.

-I was hesitant for so long, but my desire to utilize my artwork to benefit the community outweighed my fear of judgement.
+I was hesitant for so long, but my desire to utilize my artwork to benefit the community outweighed my fear of judgment.
 I realized that my fear of failure was the only thing holding me back.
 To anyone reading this - just do it.
 Risk launching too early.
 Risk putting yourself out there and being judged.

 We often wait until we perfect the product before we put it on the market, but the truth is that no one comes out with the perfect product or service the first time around.
 In fact, the perfect anything depends on the feedback that you receive from others.
 This feedback only comes after several iterations of testing.
 If you wait too long to launch, then you are missing out on critical learning.